jedi4ever/patrickdebois-research/comfyui.md

 - StreamDiffusion: A Pipeline-Level Solution for Real-Time Interactive Generation : https://github.com/cumulo-autumn/StreamDiffusion
 - VisionCrafter tool with GUI for AnimateDiff and other projects, that generates animations and music from text: https://github.com/diStyApps/VisionCrafter
 - The AI and Generative Art platform for everyone: https://github.com/rvion/CushyStudio
-- https://github.com/nimadez/mental-diffusion: Stable diffusion command-line interface
+-  Stable diffusion command-line interface : https://github.com/nimadez/mental-diffusion
+- ImaginePy, opensource (reversed) API like Stable Diffusion, Midjourney.
+Everything at 0 Cost: https://github.com/ItsCEED/Imaginepy

 ## Dall-E
 - A sample application that shows how you can outpaint using the Dall-E API: https://github.com/SabatinoMasala/dalle-api-outpainting-sample